 All pieces submitted to our nonfiction section will be considered for our yearly Jacques Maritain Prize for Nonfiction.
 The three prize winners will be selected by an independent judge from among all the nonfiction pieces published in the magazine during the previous year.
-Our judge this year will be James Matthew Wilson, Assistant Professor of Literature at Villanova University and author of The Violent and the Fallen, Some Permanent Things, and The Catholic Imagination in Modern American Poetry, among other books.
-The prize winner will be announced in December of 2015, with winners being selected from among the preceding four issues of the journal.
+The prize winner will be announced in December of 2017, with winners being selected from among the preceding four issues of the journal.

 The prize amounts are as follows:

 Third prize: $200